sev-90/sev-90.github.io/_portfolio/travelTime_VRVM.md

 $$

-where the distributions parameters are described in \eqref{parameters}:
+where the distributions parameters are described as:

 $$